88-degrees/Book-of-Changes/appendix02s2.md

 In line 5 the yin line is too high.
 If the line were yang, the auspice would be different.

-346:LXIII Water and fire coming together as here, fire under the water, each element occupies its proper place, and their interaction will be beneficial.
+<a name="fn_252"></a>[346:LXIII](#fr_252) Water and fire coming together as here, fire under the water, each element occupies its proper place, and their interaction will be beneficial.
 Such is the common explanation of the Great Symbolism; but the connexion between it and the application of it, which also is good in itself, is by no means clear.

 The notes on the different lines present nothing that has not been dealt with in the notes on the Text.

-347:LXIV In this last hexagram we have water below and fire above, so that the two cannot act on each other, and the Symbolism may represent the unregulated condition of general affairs, the different classes of society not harmonising nor acting together.
+<a name="fn_253"></a>[347:LXIV](#fr_253) In this last hexagram we have water below and fire above, so that the two cannot act on each other, and the Symbolism may represent the unregulated condition of general affairs, the different classes of society not harmonising nor acting together.
 The application follows naturally.

 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) and others suspect an error in the text of paragraph 1; yet a tolerable meaning comes from it as it stands.